Robinson Jeffers

-John Robinson Jeffers (January 10, 1887 – January 20, 1962) was an American poet, known for his work about the central California coast.
-Much of Jeffers's poetry was written in narrative and epic form.
-However, he is also known for his shorter verse and is considered an icon of the environmental movement.
+John Robinson Jeffers (January 10, 1887 – January 20, 1962) was an American poet known for his work about the central Californian coast.
+Much of his poetry was written in narrative and epic form; however, he is also known for his shorter verse and is considered an icon of the environmental movement.

 Influential and highly regarded in some circles, despite or because of his philosophy of "inhumanism", Jeffers believed that transcending conflict required human concerns to be de-emphasized in favor of the boundless whole.
-This led him to oppose U.S. participation in World War II, a stance that was controversial after the U.S. entered the war.
+This led him to oppose American participation in World War II, a stance that was controversial after the U.S. entered the war.

 Life

-Jeffers was born January 10, 1887, in Allegheny, Pennsylvania (now part of Pittsburgh), the son of Reverend Dr. William Hamilton Jeffers, a Presbyterian minister and scholar of ancient languages and Biblical history, and Annie Robinson Tuttle.
+John Robinson Jeffers was born on January 10, 1887, in Allegheny, Pennsylvania (now part of Pittsburgh), the son of Reverend Dr. William Hamilton Jeffers, a Presbyterian minister and scholar of ancient languages and Biblical history, and Annie Robinson Tuttle.
 His brother was Hamilton Jeffers, a well-known astronomer who worked at Lick Observatory.
 Jeffers traveled through Europe during his youth and attended school in Germany, France, and Switzerland.
 An outstanding student, he was instructed in the classics and Greek and Latin language and literature.
 By age twelve, he was fluent in German and French as well as English.
-He earned his bachelor's degree from Occidental College at age 18.
+He earned his bachelor's degree from Occidental College in Los Angeles at age 18.
 While attending college, he was an avid outdoorsman and active in the school's literary societies.

 After he graduated from Occidental, Jeffers went to the University of Southern California (USC) to study at first literature, and then medicine.
-He met Una Call Kuster in 1906; she was three years older than he, a graduate student, and the wife of a Los Angeles attorney, Edward G. (Ted) Kuster.
+He met Una Call Kuster in 1906; she was three years older than he, a graduate student, and the wife of a Los Angeles attorney, Edward G. Kuster.
 Jeffers and Una Kuster became lovers; Ted Kuster discovered their affair in 1910.
 Jeffers dropped out of USC medical school and enrolled as a forestry student at the University of Washington in Seattle, a course of study that he abandoned after a semester, at which time he returned to Los Angeles.
 By 1912 the affair became a scandal, reaching the front page of the Los Angeles Times.
 Una spent some time in Europe to quiet things down, then the lovers lived together by Lake Washington to await the completion of Una's divorce.
-The two were married in 1913, then moved to La Jolla, California for six weeks, and finally Carmel, California in 1914, where Jeffers later constructed Tor House and Hawk Tower.
+The two were married in 1913, then moved to La Jolla, California, for six weeks, and finally Carmel-by-the-Sea, California, in 1914, where Jeffers later constructed Tor House and Hawk Tower.
 The couple had a daughter who died a day after birth in 1913, and then twin sons, Donnan and Garth, in 1916.
 Una died of cancer in 1950.
-Jeffers died January 20, 1962; an obituary can be found in the New York Times from January 22, 1962.
+Jeffers died on January 20, 1962; an obituary can be found in The New York Times from January 22, 1962.